ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.01 Welcome/src/Welcome.md

-% Training Course **USING FLR FOR QUANTITATIVE FISHERIES ADVICE**
+% Training Course **Using FLR and a4a for Quantitative Fisheries Advice**
-% FISHREG - European Commission Joint Research Centre
+%
-% March 2013
+% August 2014

-# Welcome to (almost) the EC JRC, Ispra, Italy.
+# Welcome to the EC JRC, Ispra, Italy.

 \centering
 \includegraphics[keepaspectratio, width=0.8\textwidth]{graphics/jrcispra.png}